Stefan D. Anker: Research

-Anker has been a member of more than 30 international clinical trial steering committees, chairing or co-chairing more than 10 (including the FAIR-HF, TIM-HF, BACH, AUGMENT-HF, ACT-ONE, RESHAPE-HF2, IMPULSE-HF, FAIR-HF2, Fair-HFpEF, EMPORER-HFpEF trials).
+Anker has been a member of more than 30 international clinical trial steering committees, chairing or co-chairing more than 10 (including the FAIR-HF, TIM-HF, BACH, AUGMENT-HF, ACT-ONE, RESHAPE-HF2, IMPULSE-HF, FAIR-HF2, Fair-HFpEF, EMPEROR-PRESERVED HFpEF trials and RELIEVE-HF trial).
 He served in several data and safety monitoring boards (chairing five) and end-point committees (chairing three).
 In 2015 and again in 2016, he was named in the Thomson Reuters Highly Cited Researchers list.